-In addition, healthcare tech marketers can use hashtags to keep an eye on their competition and strategize adjustments to social media campaigns.
+Healthcare tech marketers can use hashtags to spy on the competition and adjust their B2B social media strategy accordingly.

-The Risk of Not Using Hashtags in Healthcare Tech Marketing
+The Risk of Not Using Hashtags in Healthcare Social Media Marketing

 Hashtags are not required for each and every social media post you make.
 They are helpful, however, and there are downfalls to not including them in your marketing strategy.

 While it is important for a company to have a social media presence, without using hashtags you’re leaving the door wide open for prospects to pass you by without even knowing it.

 In some senses, not using hashtags in social media posts is just social broadcasting to your existing audience without reaching potential new customers.

 As trends shift, so, too, do popular hashtags.
 While it’s important for healthcare tech marketers to keep up with what hashtags are seeing a lot of traction, there are some hashtags that have a longer lifespan.

 Regardless of which healthcare tech segment you fall into, there are hashtags that will help your company reach prospects.

 Tip: An easy way to start finding what hashtags might work for your company is to hop on Twitter and do a search of the subject you’re intending to post about.
 From there, you’ll see what hashtags are typically appearing with related posts and can integrate them into your own social media.